ksokoll/Data_Science_ML_Styleguide_and_best_practises/ML_Engineering_best_practises.md

 If you find yourself writing code to extract structured data from an LLM response, ask: could I have gotten this as a field in a structured output instead?
 The answer is almost always yes.

+### @staticmethod as a Signal for Pure Transformation

+Use `@staticmethod` when a method has no dependency on instance state.
+It signals to the reader: this is a pure transformation — same input always produces the same output, no side effects, no I/O.

+A `@staticmethod` can be called directly on the class without constructing an instance, which makes it trivially testable in isolation.

+Rule of thumb: if a method only references its own parameters and no `self` attributes, it is a candidate for `@staticmethod` or a module-level function.
+Prefer `@staticmethod` when the logic is conceptually tied to the class but does not require its state.